 Early on Burt spent a tour of duty in Vietnam commanding a Swift Boat, the modern analog of the PT Boat of World War II.
 Some of his exploits were recorded in a book written by Jim Guy Tucker.
 (Arkansas Men of War, Penguin Press, 1968).
 Jim Guy Tucker was a war correspondent when he wrote and published the book.
 He was later elected Governor of Arkansas and subsequently resigned following conviction for fraud in the Whitewater Affair.

 Burt and Paula have spent their years in Virginia Beach raising their sons Jason and Joshua who are grown now with their own families.
-There are 5 grandchildren to spoil and enjoy whenever they can be together.
+There are five grandchildren to spoil and enjoy whenever they can be together.
 I don’t know if he has taught any of them to play a ukulele, but I’m quite certain he can still remember the chords to play and the lyrics to many of the songs we knew so well.
-Just like two old retirees, most of our songs are outdated!
+Just like two old retirees, most of our songs are outdated.

 It has been many years since Burt and I have been together, but we regularly stay in touch by phone, occasional letters and text messages.
-I’ve learned quite a few life lessons from him and even a few medical tips I have used which hearken back to our medical school days. (i.e. Shetley’s Rule of XRay Diagnosis).
+I’ve learned quite a few life lessons from him and even a few medical tips I have used which hearken back to our medical school days. (i.e. Schoettle’s Rule of XRay Diagnosis).
 I still believe he would have been an excellent family physician, but God had another career path for him, and he excelled in it.
-I thank God for that evening 60 years ago playing and singing “Tom Dooley” and remember it as if it were only yesterday.
+I thank God for that evening sixty-five years ago playing and singing “Tom Dooley” and I remember it as if it were only yesterday.